schorschii/LAPS4LINUX/README.md

 <details>
   <summary>Configuration Values</summary>

-  - `server`: Array of domain controllers with items like `{"address": "xxx.xxx.xxx.xxx", "port": 389, "ssl": false}`.
+  - `server`: Array of domain controllers with items like `{"address": "dc1.example.com", "port": 389, "ssl": false}`.
 Leave empty for DNS auto discovery.
   - `domain`: Your domain name (e.g. `example.com`).
 Leave empty for DNS auto discovery.
   - `use-starttls`: Boolean which indicates wheter to use StartTLS on unencrypted LDAP connections (requires valid server certificate).
   - `client-keytab-file`: The Kerberos keytab file with the machine secret.